 Perrone employed the well-known ProTide strategy to prepare about 20 stable phosphate-based prodrugs of the nucleoside.
-EX1002 at ¶107; EX1008 at 4 (Table 1).
+Id. at 4 (Table 1).
 These prodrugs were hydrolyzed into 5'-monophosphorylated derivatives of the nucleoside inside the cell, thereby bypassing the need for kinase-mediated monophosphorylation.
-EX1002 at ¶107; EX1008 at 1-2.
+Id. at 1-2.
 Among these aryloxy phosphoramidate prodrugs, Perrone particularly taught that, "the isopropyl ester (15) showed high potency and represented one of the most active phosphoramidates prepared."
-EX1002 at ¶107; EX1008 at 3.
+Id. at 3.

-A POSA would have been motivated to apply the phosphoramidate ProTide approach of Perrone to Sofia's HCV nucleoside PSI-6206 and had a reasonable expectation of success in doing so because of both the general knowledge that nucleosides needed to be phosphorylated to be active in inhibiting HCV replication and the fact that Perrone provided several examples of comparable nucleosides being triphosphorylated by its ProTide approach.
+A POSA would have been motivated to apply the phosphoramidate ProTide approach of Perrone to the known HCV nucleoside PSI-6206 and had a reasonable expectation of success in doing so because of both the general knowledge that nucleosides needed to be phosphorylated to be active in inhibiting HCV replication and the fact that Perrone provided several examples of comparable nucleosides being triphosphorylated by its ProTide approach.
 EX1002 at ¶108; EX1008 at 4.

-More specifically, Perrone taught that a stable modified 5'-phosphate group suitable for nucleoside analog 5'-phosphates is the "(phenyl)(isopropyl-L-alaninyl)phosphate" group, which has the same function in Perrone as in Sofia, i.e., a function of increasing the activity, bioavailability and stability of an anti-HCV uridine analog, with the same mechanism and purpose of promoting intracellular delivery of a uridine analog and bypassing the kinase-mediated 5'- monophosphorylation.
-EX1002 at ¶109; EX1008 at 4.
+More specifically, Perrone taught that a stable modified 5'-phosphate group suitable for nucleoside analog 5'-phosphates is the "(phenyl)(isopropyl-L-alaninyl)phosphate" group, which has the same function in Perrone as in Sofia, i.e., a function of increasing the activity, bioavailability and stability of an anti-HCV uridine analog, with the same mechanism and purpose of promoting intracellular delivery of a uridine analog and bypassing the kinase-mediated 5'-monophosphorylation.
+EX1008 at 4.